Tax Relief Attorneys in Orange, CA

 Denial of Installment Agreement

 To enter into a Collection Appeals Program, taxpayers must fill out IRS Form 9423, Collection Appeal Request.
-While this program is often used to appeal the termination or rejection of a payment agreement, taxpayers may also use it as a pathway to relief for other matters.
+While this program is sometimes meant to request the termination or rejection of a payment agreement, taxpayers may also use it as a way to relieve other matters.

 Consult an Experienced Tax Attorney for Tax Relief Assistance

 Lead counsel Becky Rose Sebastian at Morgan Sebastian Law, PC, is highly skilled in providing tax relief guidance for various federal and state tax demands.
-She can offer support as to whether you are required to provide financials to the IRS.
-If not, she can help determine whether it would be prudent to do so despite the lack of an obligation.
+She can offer support in understanding if you must give financials to the IRS.
+If not, she can help decide if it would make sense to do so considering the absence of an obligation.

-If you are dealing with an unwarranted hardship to the burden of substantial tax liabilities, penalties, and interest, you might be able to lessen the obligation by asking for tax relief.
+If you're dealing with an unwarranted hardship to the burden of substantial tax liabilities, consequences, and interest, you can lessen the obligation by asking for help from a tax lawyer.
 To speak with Becky about your suitable tax relief options, call (877) 223-6605 to schedule a free consultation or complete our contact form.